IntellectualSites/documentation/plotsquared/optimization/chunk-processor.md

 * People abusing WorldEdit
 * People abusing VoxelSniper
-* Any other server-tool you have that can be used to spam entites / blocks
+* Any other server-tool you have that can be used to spam entities / blocks

 ## Configuration